dnacombo/app-maxfilter/README.md

-# app-maxfilter
+# app-maxwell-filter

 This is a draft of a future Brainlife App using [MNE MaxFilter](https://mne.tools/dev/generated/mne.preprocessing.maxwell_filter.html).

-# app-maxfilter documentation
+# app-maxwell-filter documentation

 1) Apply SSS or tSSS MaxFilter on MEG data
 2) Reduce environmental noise